realA10001986/Time-Circuits-Display/README.md

 If time travels are persistent
 - a user-programmed *destination time* is always saved, and retrieved after a reboot.
 It can be programmed through the keypad menu, or ahead of a time travel by typing mmddyyyyhhMM/mmddyyyy/hhMM plus ENTER.
 In both cases, the time is saved and retrieved upon power-up/reboot.
-- *last time departed* as displayed at any given point is always saved, and retrieved upon power-up/reboot.
+- *last time departed* is saved when programmed through the keypad menu or when changed during a time travel, and retrieved upon power-up/reboot.
 - *present time*, be it actual present time or "fake" after time travelling, will continue to run while the device is not powered, as long as its battery lasts, and displayed on power-up/reboot.

 If time travels are non-persistent